Battle of Shiloh: Crossroads

 Shortly after 10:00 am, the remnants of Sherman's division established a new position further north from Shiloh Church.
 This position was near a crossroads of the Hamburg–Purdy Road with the Pittsburg–Corinth Road.
 By this time, Sherman's Third Brigade (three Ohio regiments) was eliminated, as its last intact regiment ran away.
 Colonel Jesse Hildebrand, the brigade commander, remained on the field as a volunteer aide for McClernand's headquarters.
 Sherman's First Brigade, commanded by Colonel John A. McDowell was west on the Hamburg–Purdy Road and cut off.
 Colonel Ralph P. Buckland's Fourth Brigade was fragmented and ammunition was low.

 Sherman prepared a defense with the men he had left, including Colonel Julius Raith's Third Brigade from McClernand's division that had reinforced Sherman's left earlier.
-Sherman also had the 6th Indiana Artillery Battery commanded by Captain Frederick Behr, and part of a battery from McClerndon.
+Sherman also had the 6th Indiana Artillery Battery commanded by Captain Frederick Behr, and part of a battery from McClernand.
 For the first time, the Union army had a continuous front.
 From west to east were the remnants of Sherman's division, McClernand, W.H.L.
 Wallace, the remnants of Prentiss's division, Hurlbut, McArthur's brigade from W.H.L.
 Wallace's division, and Stuart's brigade from Sherman's division.
 Hurlbut was near a peach orchard, Prentiss was near the Sunken Road, and W.H.L.
 Wallace was adjacent to Duncan Field at the Sunken Road.

 After a failed attack and the addition of more men, the Confederates attacked Sherman and McClernand again at 11:00 am.
 This Confederate attacking force consisted of portions of seven brigades.
 The Union losses in this attack included Colonel Raith, who was mortally wounded, and Behr's battery which fled to the rear after Behr was shot dead.
 On the Confederate side, Wood's brigade took heavy losses, but routed the brigade of Colonel C. Carroll Marsh from McClernand's division.
 Wood's men then defeated Veatch's brigade, but Wood was thrown from his horse and temporarily out of action.
 At that time, his brigade became scattered and disorganized.
 By 11:20 am, the Confederate army controlled the Hamburg-Purdy Road.
 Benefitting from the exhaustion and disorganization of the Confederate force, Sherman and McClernand fell back about 200 yd north of the crossroads.
 Sherman's separated First Brigade (McDowell) linked with McClernand around 11:30 am.